- Earl Grey Lavender Background

 Our classic Earl Grey Supreme Decaf from Sri Lanka is blended here with our wild grown, hand harvested lavender from Tibet.
-So as not to overpower the delicate taste and aroma of the lavender, the bergamot flavor is slightly tempered with our addition of Kenmare, a classic example of the best of Ceylon tea.
+So as not to overpower the delicate taste and aroma of the lavender, the bergamot flavor is slightly tempered with our addition of Courtlodge, a classic decaffeinated example of the best of Ceylon tea.

 Ingredients: Decaffeinated Artisan black tea with organic natural flavors and wild Tibetan lavender

-Origen: Sri Lanka, Tibet
+Origin: Sri Lanka, Tibet

 In blending our Earl Grey we only use high grown teas from the top 3 tea growing regions of Sri Lanka - Nuwara Eliya, Dimbula and Uva.
 These three high-grown districts produce flavorful teas that have classic ‘Ceylon’ tea character which is noted by floral bouquet and flavor notes, touches of mild astringency, bright coppery color and, most importantly - perfect for use as the base tea of our flavored teas.
 (We have tested teas from various other origins around the world as base stock for our flavored teas, but none of these teas made the grade.)
 Dimbula and the western estates of Nuwara Eliya have a major quality peak during Jan/Feb, whereas Uva and the eastern estates of Nuwara Eliya have their peak in July/Aug.
 This ‘dual peak period’ allow us to buy the best for our flavored tea blends several times during the year, ensuring top quality and freshness.